https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Meet the family

 We are a family of 4 living in New Zealand.
-I’m a teacher (great profession for traveling) and my wife Connie is a section administrator.
+I’m a teacher (great profession for traveling) and my wife Connie works in project management.
 We are also proud parents of two travel-loving boys.

 Search